axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

    This button will be hidden if session user does not have permission ``PortalPermission.TASK_CASE_SHOW_MORE_NOTE``.

+-  CREATE PUBLIC EXTERNAL LINK FOR ALL USERS

+   Everyone can add a new external link privately by default.
+   If a user is granted ``PortalPermission.CREATE_PUBLIC_EXTERNAL_LINK``, he can set an external link as public so that all other users can see this link in full process list and other users can also add it to User Favorites.

 Administrator permission can see all tasks/cases in the application
 -------------------------------------------------------------------